MRCIEU/TwoSampleMR/README.md

 ## Installing the TwoSampleMR R package

 The package is hosted on github, and this allows installation and update to be very easy.
-First make sure you have the `biomaRt` and `devtools` packages installed:
+First make sure you have the `devtools` package installed:

     install.packages("devtools")